 We are a bank holding company, and our principal subsidiary, Eastern Bank, is a Massachusetts-chartered bank that has served the banking needs of our customers since 1818.
 Our business philosophy is to operate as a diversified financial services enterprise providing a broad array of banking and other financial services primarily to retail, commercial and small business customers.
-We had total assets of \$21.6 \$21.1 billion and \$22.6 billion at June 30, 2023 September 30, 2023 and December 31, 2022, respectively.
+We had total assets of \$21.2 billion and \$21.1 billion at March 31, 2024 and \$22.6 billion at September 30, 2023 and December 31, 2022 December 31, 2023, respectively.
 We are subject to comprehensive regulation and examination by the Massachusetts Commissioner of Banks, the FDIC, the Federal Reserve Board and the Consumer Financial Protection Bureau.
+Our business consists of a full range of banking, lending (commercial, residential and consumer), savings and small business offerings, including our wealth management and trust operations that we conduct through our Eastern Wealth Management division.